These allow employees to “give” unused sick leave to co-workers who need it. Here’s what you should know about sick leave banks.

 Conversely, under a sick bank, the cost of the substitute is not deducted from sick bank days.
 By law, those days must be treated as if they were accrued sick leave time.
 However, employees who donate days to the bank will experience a reduction in their own leave entitlements.
 That reduction will help offset the cost of leave days granted through the sick bank.
 In some circumstances, depending on the contract language, a reduction in employees’ leave days may also serve to reduce future payments for unused leave days upon retirement.

-Proceed with Caution If your board is considering a sick leave bank, it will want to maintain a healthy skepticism.
+If your board is considering a sick leave bank, it will want to maintain a healthy skepticism.
 It should weigh the pros and cons, ensuring that administration of the plan is not overly burdensome or cumbersome, that appropriate controls and criteria are put into place, and taking into account the requirements of the law.
 As always, boards would be well-advised to consult their labor relations and legal resources before making any commitments in this new and evolving area.